zhangchl007/acme-fitness-store/README.md

 If you'd like to use [API portal for VMware Tanzu](https://docs.pivotal.io/api-portal/1-0/installing.html) to view all the endpoints, you will need to install API portal with `api-portal-server.sourceUrls: "http://scg-operator.spring-cloud-gateway/openapi"` set in the helm values.
 The [gateway resource](./kubernetes-manifests/gateway.yaml) assumes API portal is using the URL `http://api-portal.spring.animalrescue.online`.

+We deploy to `acme-fitness` namespace by default (kustomize will create that namespace as well).
+If you prefer a different namespace, you may change it in [kubernetes-manifests/kustomization.yaml](kubernetes-manifests/kustomization.yaml).

 ## Instructions

 1. Clone this repository